-Paris' 4th arrondissement (including the Beaubourg, Marais, and Ile St-Louis neighborhoods) is popular with both tourists and locals for very good reason.
-Not only does it house some of the city's most important and beloved historical sites, including Notre Dame Cathedral and the elegant Place des Vosges; It's also the living heartbeat of contemporary Paris.
+Paris' 4th arrondissement (including the Beaubourg, Marais, and Ile St-Louis neighborhoods) is popular with both tourists and locals for a very good reason.
+Not only does it house some of the city's most important and beloved historical sites, including Notre Dame Cathedral and the elegant Place des Vosges, but it's also the living heartbeat of contemporary Paris.
 It harbors several bustling and elegant neighborhoods, attracting artists, designers, trendy shopkeepers, and students alike.

 Here is a taste of the eclectic blend of sights, attractions, and opportunities for shopping and cultural exploration you'll find in each of the district's three main neighborhoods.

 The Beaubourg neighborhood lies at the heart of the city, where you'll find some of the capital's finest museums and cultural centers, as well as vibrant cafes, restaurants, and quirky boutiques.

 - The Centre Georges Pompidou is a modern hub for French art and culture, with several galleries and a museum, as well a public library, coffee house, and bookstore.

 - The National Museum of Modern Art, located in the Pompidou center, boasts nearly 50,000 works of art, including one of the most important extensive and prestigious collections of modern art in the world.